The Mills of Waterford

 Waterford Mill 1909

-Waterford Mill Sites in 1909 – Wisconsin Digital Collection.
+Waterford Mill Sites – McCanna Creamery and Waterford Mill in 1909 – Wisconsin Digital Collection.

 Samuel Chapman and his father-in-law, Levi Barnes, came to this area in 1836 in search of decent water power potential knowing that it would be the engine of progress on which to build a thriving community.
 Refer to the EARLY HISTORY pages on this website for further detail.

 At the heart of any new village, there must be a common endeavor for the settlers.
 In the pioneer days, it might have been mining excavations, farming, fishing grounds, timber, or potential water power as was the case for Waterford.
-In 1836, Samuel Chapman, a young attorney from the Waterford area of New York, and his father-in-law, Levi Barnes, an itinerant preacher, were in search of a new opportunity in the western territory.
-In particular, they were in search of water power opportunities since they were well aware of a need to power the mills of commerce which produced basic products for the people who lived there.
+In the 1833-34 time frame, Samuel Chapman, born in the Waterford area of New York and then a practicing young attorney in Batavia, along with his father-in-law, Levi Barnes, an itinerant preacher, were in search of a new opportunity from water power in the newly opened western territory.

-Five Mill Sites were surveyed by Moses Vilas in 1845.
+Initial surveys for the Village were done in 1842 and additions made in 1843.
+It wasn’t until 1845 that five Mill Sites were surveyed by Moses Vilas.
 The intent was to use the river and water power to build a dedicated area for commercial and industrial development.
 The Run-a-By canal, which diverted some of the water, and shown on the accompanying map, did not pass into Mill Site No.1.
 The diversion canal allowed others to use the waterpower downstream from the dam.

 1845 Mill Sites Clipped